solipsis-project/mizu-documentation/pages/tutorial.md

 Suppose we want to have a query that will return all of our own messages.
 How might we do that?

 There are two different syntaxes for queries: json-rql syntax and SPARQL syntax.
 They're specified [here](./query_syntax).
-These examples use the json-rql syntax.
+These examples use the json-rql syntax, which is also the default.

 Consider the following example: